 Two Chinese Nationals Charged with Illegally Attempting to Export Military Satellite Components to the PRC

-Neil H. MacBride, United States Attorney for the Eastern District of Virginia; Todd Hinnen, Acting Assistant Attorney General for National Security; John P. Torres, Special Agent in Charge for ICE, Office of Homeland Security Investigations (HSI) in Washington, D.C.; and Robert E. Craig, Special Agent in Charge of the Defense Criminal Investigative Service’s (DCIS) Mid-Atlantic Field Office, made the announcement after the indictment was unsealed.
+Neil H. MacBride, U.S. Attorney for the Eastern District of Virginia; Todd Hinnen, Acting Assistant Attorney General for National Security; John P. Torres, Special Agent in Charge for U.S. Immigration and Customs Enforcement (ICE), Office of Homeland Security Investigations (HSI) in Washington, D.C.; and Robert E. Craig, Special Agent in Charge of the Defense Criminal Investigative Service’s (DCIS) Mid-Atlantic Field Office, made the announcement after the indictment was unsealed.

-Hong Wei Xian, a/k/a “Harry Zan,” 32, and Li Li, a/k/a “Lea Li,” 33, both from the People’s Republic of China (PRC), were charged in a two-count indictment accusing them of conspiring to violate the Arms Export Control Act to smuggle goods from the United States and the attempted export of United States Munitions List items in violation of the Arms Export Control Act.
+Hong Wei Xian, aka “Harry Zan,” 32, and Li Li, aka “Lea Li,” 33, both from the People’s Republic of China (PRC), were charged in a two-count indictment accusing them of conspiring to violate the Arms Export Control Act and to smuggle goods from the United States and the attempted export of U.S. Munitions List items in violation of the Arms Export Control Act.
 If convicted, they face a maximum penalty of five years in prison for the conspiracy charge and 20 years in prison on the export violation charge.
 Xian and Li will make their initial appearance at 2:00 p.m. at the Alexandria federal courthouse.